sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

 Effect: While sustained, you skin grows a thick bark as strong as stone.
 When you take rending or force damage to your hit points, reduce the amount of damage taken by 3, to a minimum of 0.
 Additionally, reduce any amount of damage taken from the *bleeding* condition by 1, to a minimum of 0.
-When you take heat damage to your hit points, multiply it by 2.
+You have vulnerability to heat damage.

 ### Branching Wings Gu
 *Rank 2 Manifestation*